clkim/DeepLearningPython35/README.md

 Epoch 5 : 9374 / 10000
 Epoch 6 : 9386 / 10000
 ...
-< On my late-2013 MacBook Pro, it takes about 10s to complete first Epoch 0, so about a minute to finish Epoch 5 >
-< use control-c to break if desired >
+< Use control-c to break out of the run as desired >
-< Each epoch run uses the training images; then neural network is evaluated on the 10000 test images >

 (base) root@xxx:/deeplearn# exit
 exit
 ~/DeepLearningPython35 $
 ```
-## End of Running IEEE Boston Section class demo code: Introduction to Practical Neural Networks and Deep Learning (Part 1)
+## End of Running IEEE Boston Section class demo code: Introduction to Neural Networks and Deep Learning (Part 1)
 ___

 ## Overview